DESIGNED & MADE IN AUSTIN, TX

 Keith continued to focus on the singular idea that "Objects Matter" and that his work reflect that simple phrase.
 The current collections exemplify clean, polished, modern design.
 The details of the work and the purpose of enhancing the everyday became the focus of each and every collection.

-Keith is President of the Board of Big Medium, the arts nonprofit that produces the East Austin Studio Tour, West Austin Studio Tour and the Texas Biennial.
-Keith is an active supporter for many organizations in Austin including the Austin Food and Wine Alliance, Communities in Schools and the Andy Roddick Foundation.
+Keith is active in the community and sits on the board of the Austin Food and Wine Alliance, is a past-president of the Board of Big Medium, the arts nonprofit that produces the East Austin Studio Tour, West Austin Studio Tour and the Texas Biennial.
+Keith is an enthusiastic supporter for many organizations in Austin includingthe Andy Roddick Foundation and Austin Bat Cave.

 Take a look behind the scenes in our video.